“What board game should I get for my 10 year old?”

 Game Type – Party Game

 I have not played this game yet.
-But I have seen some pictures on Facebook of my friends and their children enjoying this game.
+But I have seen some pictures on Facebook of my friends and their children enjoying this game (which is great for board game publishers).

 There is not much to it: